 The Flex6 Lacrosse Rules and Guidelines may be used as the basis for an adaptive lacrosse game-with the understanding that flexibility and adaptability are key elements of all types of programming.
-Wheelchair Lacrosse USA has developed rules for the wheelchair game in collaboration with USA Lacrosse.
+USA Lacrosse has also collaborated with wheelchair lacrosse leaders to develop rules specifically for the wheelchair game.